nyx-project/vyhub-documentation/docs/game/minecraft.md

 ## Installation

-1. In VyHub open the `Add Server` dialog in the `Server` settings and create the server
+1. In VyHub open the `Add Server` dialog in the `Server` settings and create the server.
-2. [Download the .jar of the latest fitting release](https://github.com/matbyte-com/vyhub-minecraft/releases) into your `plugins` folder
+2. Click on the `Setup` button of the server and follow the instructions.
-3. Restart your server
-4. Edit `plugins/VyHub/config.json`:

-    - Set `apiURL` to your API URL.
-You can find the URL at the instance details on [https://vyhub.net](https://vyhub.net/dashboard).
-    - Set `apiKey` to the serverbundle API key you can get at `Admin` -> `Settings` -> `Servers` -> `Serverbundle`.
-    - Set `serverID` to the ID of the gamserver this addon is installed.
-It can also be found at `Admin` -> `Settings` -> `Servers`.

-5. Adjust the other settings to your needs.
+3. Optionally, adjust the config files to your needs.

 ## Group Sync
 User groups are automatically synced.
 For this to work correctly, the serverbundle must be in `multigoup: enabled` mode.